CG-ADAMS/Talend-Ansible/ansible/roles/sjs/README.md

 Role Name
 =========

-The role TCOMP for Talend Components Catalog allow Talend products to manage any source and destination of data.
+The role SJS for Spark Job Server provides a RESTful interface for submitting and managing Apache Spark jobs, jars, and job contexts

 Requirements
 ------------